kushsharma1001/API-Calls-in-Java/README.md

-# API-Calls-in-Java
+# Exposing API-Calls-in-Java
-This is a collection of techniques for making different HTTP verbs based API calls
+This sections tells how to create/expose APIs for different HTTP verbs in a Spring boot project